Maheswari-vijayakumar/AI/DNN/02-module.md

 ---

-## 📝 Worked Example: NOT Gate Learning ⭐⭐⭐⭐⭐
+## 📝 Worked Example: NOT Gate Learning ⭐⭐⭐⭐⭐ (From PDF Pages 34-39)

 **Problem**: Train perceptron for NOT gate using η = 1, initial weights w₀ = 0, w₁ = 0

+> This is the **exact example from your lecture PDF** - follow these steps carefully!

 <details>
 <summary>📖 Click for Step-by-Step Solution</summary>